SkanderBen/BULK_RNA-Seq_MSLesion/README.md

 # BULK_RNA-Seq_MSLesion

-Bulk analysis of MS lesions(Supervised)
+Bulk analysis of MS lesions(Supervised & Unsupervised)

 This is an analysis performed on the bulk RNA-Seq dataset